tableau/connector-plugin-sdk/docs/share.md

 tsm configuration set -k native_api.connect_plugins_path -v C:/tableau_connectors
 ```

-If you get a configuration error, try adding the `--force-keys` parameter to the command.
+If you get a configuration error, try adding the `--force-keys` option to the end of the command.